Gluten free flours and how to use them

 I also use cornflour to make crispy fried things, like salt and pepper tofu nuggets.

 This is a star ingredient for me when I’m making pizza bases and gnocchi.
-It is similar in texture and lightness to cornflour and tapioca, although I find that it kind of ‘thuds’ into large bits than the others do.
+It is similar in texture and lightness to cornflour and tapioca, although I find that it has a more chalky and thick consistency than other starches.
 You can use it to thicken a sauce as you would cornflour.
 I would, as always, recommend combining it with other flours.
 It plays very nicely with rice flour, in my experience.

 I have to say that I haven’t warmed to millet flour in a huge way, even though I know I should.
 It has a yellow hue and is a slightly grittier flour that you can make at home.
 I’d like to do some more experimenting with millet flour, so I’ll keep you posted.
 As I currently stand, I use it as like quinoa and sorghum flour – an intermediary between rice and tapioca flour.
 As I become more experienced, I’d like to use it in more nuanced ways.